Vitamin B2 (Riboflavin) in Food

 How much vitamin B2 is in oatmeal?

 100 grams of oatmeal contain around 0.15 milligrams of riboflavin.
 This is not as much as in foods that are particularly rich in vitamin B2, such as pork tenderloin or eggs.
-Nevertheless, oatmeal can make a valuable contribution to needs-based supply with this quantity.
+Nevertheless, oatmeal can make a valuable contribution to a needs-based supply with this quantity.

 Table of selected foods containing vitamin B2 (mg per 100 g)